askui/askui/docs/docs/general/07-Troubleshooting/cannot_find_element_error.md

 ```

 ## Missing Permissions for UiController on macOS
-As askui controls your operating system and macOS is very restrictive in giving access to third-party applications (which is a good thing!).
+askui controls your operating system and macOS is very restrictive in giving access to third-party applications (which is a good thing actually!).
 The askui UiController needs to be given access for _Screen Recording_ and _Accessibility_.
 See our [troubleshooting macOS page](mac-os.md).